CVS managers involved in Chicago coupon incident 'no longer employed'

 The company issued an apology Sunday to a black woman after a white store manager called police, accusing her of trying to use a fake coupon.

+Camilla Hudson, 53, still has the manufacturer's coupon that led to the incident.
+Hudson said she

-The incident happened Friday night at a CVS in the 6100-block of North Broadway in the city's Edgewater neighborhood.
+Stopped at the CVS in the 6100-block of North Broadway in the city's Edgewater neighborhood on Friday night when she was on her way home from work.

+She said manager Morry Matson was trying to help her, but asked for the assistance of another manager.
+Hudson said it was the second manager, not Matson, who accused Hudson of trying to use a fake coupon.

+"I walked toward him to continue the conversation because I did not find what he said acceptable," she said.

+Hudson said she followed the second manager as he walked behind a door, slamming it behind him.
+She said that is when Matson threatened to have her arrested and called police.
+Hudson recorded Matson making the call.

-The woman, Camilla Hudson, captured the incident on cellphone video, which shows manager Morry Matson visibly shaken as he talks to police on the phone.
+Matson is visibly shaken as he talks to police on the phone.

-Hudson said she was just trying to use a coupon for an item when the manager told her he couldn't accept it and then accused her of handwriting the coupon.

 Hudson wanted managers to call the corporate office for help on the issue.

-That's when police were called.
+Hudson believes the culmination of the events at the CVS was discrimination.
+She said she is appreciative of the company's apology and quick action.

-Matson was a delegate for President Trump during his 2016 campaign and is running for alderman of Chicago's 48th Ward.
+Matson is running for alderman of Chicago's 48th Ward.
+He claimed on his campaign website that he was a Trump delegate, but the Illinois Republican Party said he was not a delegate to the Republican National Convention.

 Hudson posted the full video on her Facebook page.